YashMadenenni/Java-Script-Coding-Practice/README.md

 # Java-Script-Coding-Practice
-A series of Question and Answers for Java Script Coding practice
+A Leet Code series of Question and Answers for Java Script Coding practice